selwynpolit/d9book/book/services.md

 ```

 ::: tip Note
-You can also pass strings in the form \'blah\' surrounded by single quotes.
+You can also pass strings in the form `'blah'` surrounded by single quotes.
 :::